saimanoharhm/Code-Algo/contribution_guidelines .md

 - Wrap the body at 72 characters
 - Use the body to explain what, why, vs, and how
 - Reference issues and pull requests liberally after the first line
-- Use comments before the line of the code not beside the code and add where ever required not in the every line.
-- The code should not be copied from the internet.

 For more detailed reference to the above points, refer here: https://chris.beams.io/posts/git-commit.